-DKMS is an international nonprofit organisation dedicated to the fight against blood cancer and blood disorders.
+DKMS is an international charity dedicated to the fight against blood cancer and blood disorders.

 Our story began with one family fighting to save someone they loved.
 When Mechtild Harf was told that the only treatment for her leukemia was a bone marrow transplant, she had no matching family members.